-Federal financial aid: For many students, it’s the lifeline that funds their college degree.
+For many students, federal financial aid is the lifeline that funds their college degree.

-Here’s everything you need to know about applying for federal student financial aid and when you can expect to receive funding.
+Here’s what you need to know about federal financial aid, including FAFSA 2019-20 details and the types of assistance you can receive:

 FAFSA: Your key to federal financial aid